urbaman/HomeLab/Kubernetes/kubernetes-02.md

     namespace: monitoring
 ```

-Install the grafana dashboar, download the json from grafana, create the configmap in the monitoring namespace and label it.
+Install the grafana dashboard, download the json from grafana, create the configmap in the monitoring namespace and label it.

 ```bash
 kubectl create configmap grafana-dashboard-metallb -n monitoring --from-file=/path_to/metallb_dashboard.json